 By implementing APIs or other system integration interfaces, companies can integrate their supply chain management systems with external partners’ systems.
 Thus, this enables seamless data exchange and synchronization.
 For example, an ecommerce company can integrate its order management system with a logistics provider’s system using APIs to automatically update shipment status.
 For a more detailed discussion on data integration, see my article, The Best Ways To Access Data – Tech Solutions To Unlock Your Data Silos.

-Also, businesses can use traditional automation as well as emerging technologies to streamline data sourcing, data processing, and data optimization.
-Indeed, automation can eliminate repetitive manual tasks in the supply chain, such as data entry or order processing.
-By eliminating manual tasks, automation can also reduce data errors, multiple copies of data, and the timeliness of data availability.
+Also, businesses can streamline data sourcing, processing, and optimization by leveraging both traditional automation and emerging technologies.
+Indeed, automation eliminates repetitive manual tasks in the supply chain, such as data entry and order processing.
+As a result, this reduces data errors, eliminates multiple copies of data, and enhances the timeliness of data availability.
+For example, robotic process automation (RPA) bots can extract relevant information from supplier invoices and automatically update inventory systems, further reducing errors and improving data interoperability.

-5. Take Advantage Of Partner Relationship Management Platforms to Increase Data Interoperability.
+6. Take Advantage Of Partner Relationship Management Platforms to Increase Data Interoperability.

 Adopting cloud-based solutions allows supply chain stakeholders to access and share data from anywhere at any time.
 Also, these solutions offer real-time access to information, enabling better decision-making and improved collaboration.
 Further, cloud solutions often come with built-in integration capabilities that make it easier to connect with various supply chain partners and systems.
 For example, a cloud-based inventory management system enables suppliers, manufacturers, and retailers to view real-time inventory levels.
 Thus, improving coordination and data interoperability across the supply chain network.